 Collaboration honours track Tackling Global Challenges

-In addition to the 15 Honours Class students, 40 students from the tackling global challenges track will participate in this course.
-So unlike the other Bachelor Honours Classes this class is nog small-scaled.
+In addition to the 15 Honours Class students, 40 students from the Tackling Global Challenges track will participate in this course.
+So unlike the other Bachelor Honours Classes this class is not small-scaled.
 This group size is necessary to for the The Hague Peace Conference Simulation.

 A special kick-off meeting and closing session by Paul Meerts will be organized for the 15 Honours Class students.
-Attendace is mandatory.
+Attendance is mandatory.